mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--firefox-profile`, `-p`

-Specify a base Firefox profile to run the extension in.
+Specifies a base Firefox profile to run the extension in.
 This is specified as a string containing your profile name or an absolute path to its directory.
-The profile you specify is copied into a new temporary profile and some settings are added that are required for `web-ext` to function.
+The profile you specify is copied into a new temporary profile, and settings required for `web-ext` to function added.

 If a profile is not specified, it runs the extension using a new temporary profile.